MaxXSoft/Fuxi/README.md

 ## Unimplemented Details

 Fuxi processor is designed for running [GeeOS](https://github.com/MaxXSoft/GeeOS), or other simple operating systems or bare-metal software.
-Consider the complexity, the following functions has not yet been implemented:
+Considering the complexity, the following functions has not yet been implemented:

 * Memory privilege in `mstatus` register: `MPRV` bit and `MXR` bit are hardwired to 0.
 * Virtualization support in `mstatus` register: `TVM` bit, `TW` bit and `TSR` bit are hardwired to 0.